LatticeMage/Notes/Science/Technology/HowToUseChatGPT.md

 there is an only special case, that is ,  two setense are not same meaning. if this happen give me right translate from ch to en.
 Until I say "stop compare", otherwise, do not say something more if same.

+## 下標題 分類
+based on all we talked, what is a good term to describe these.

+we can spilt feilds such as math, myth, history, what is XXX belong to ?

 ---
 tags:
   - [[Technology]]